 For transparency:

-- Fire when Chrome is closed.
+- Fire when your browser is closed.

 - Fire when your computer is asleep.